-In SI1 Clarity Diamonds the inclusions get so small, minute, and hard to locate, that most can only find a couple marks to identify under a loupe.
-Inclusions in an SI1 Clarity Diamond usually fall around the outside of the table (the top flat part of the Diamond), or they fall deeper into the stone so it’s not so obvious.
+In SI1 clarity diamonds the inclusions get so small, minute, and hard to locate, that most can only find a couple of marks to identify under a loupe.
+Inclusions in an SI1 clarity diamond usually fall around the outside of the table (the top flat part of the diamond), or they fall deeper into the stone so it’s not so obvious.

-The Whiter the Diamond Color the more sparkle and brilliance the Diamond seems to emit.
-I would look at getting either a Colorless Diamond, D-E-F, (Which is the best Color range in the World!) or get a G Color!
+The whiter the diamond color the more sparkle and brilliance the Diamond seems to emit.
+I would look at getting either a Colorless diamond; D-E-F (Which is the best color range in the world), or get a G color!
 G is at the top end of the NEAR COLORLESS range.
 That’s the next best thing.
-Everything below G will add some off color or yellow to the Diamond.
+Everything below G or H could add some off color or yellow to the diamond.
 In my book, E-F is awesome and a must!

-Buy an SI1 Clarity Diamond with an E-F Color and that puppy will shine!
-SI1, E-F, is the hottest selling Diamond on the market today because of it’s look and it’s price.
+Buy an SI1 clarity diamond with an E-F color and that puppy will shine!
+SI1, E-F, is the hottest selling diamond on the market today because of its look and the price.

 You’ll LOVE them! :)

 14k Wheat Chains